10 FAQs About Nominee Directors in Hong Kong

 It is also possible to appoint a nominee shareholder through a nominee shareholder service who can perform similar functions as a third-party director.

-Since appointing such a director is to conceal the real investor’s identity, the process involves a few steps and the execution of certain documents.
+Since nominee director arrangement is to conceal the real investor's identity, the process involves a few steps and the execution of certain documents.

 These documents ensure that the nominee always acts on the directions received from the beneficial owner.